-Breakfast: depart duty station prior to 6:00 am and extend the workday by two hours.

-- Lunch: depart duty station prior to noon on the day of departure or return to duty station after 2:00 p.m. on the day of return. - Dinner: depart duty station prior to 5:00 p.m. on the day of departure or return to duty station after 8:00 p.m. on the day of return and extend the workday by three hours. - The travel must involve a travel destination located at least 35 miles from the employee's regularly assigned duty station (vicinity) or home, whichever is less.
+- Breakfast: depart duty station prior to 6:00 am and extend the workday by two hours. - Lunch: depart duty station prior to noon on the day of departure or return to duty station after 2:00 p.m. on the day of return. - Dinner: depart duty station prior to 5:00 p.m. on the day of departure or return to duty station after 8:00 p.m. on the day of return and extend the workday by three hours. - The travel must involve a travel destination located at least 35 miles from the employee's regularly assigned duty station (vicinity) or home, whichever is less.

-Allowances cannot be paid to authorized travelers for meals if travel does not involve an overnight stay.
+Unless specifically authorized by local policy and approved in advance, allowances cannot be paid to authorized travelers for meals if travel does not involve an overnight stay.

-R. Meals and Day-to-Day Activities
+S. Meals and Day-to-Day Activities